artisaaep/on-the-way/README.md

 - Create adverts to search for travelling companions from the driver and passenger side.
 - View available offers.
-- Receive notifications about responding passengers or drivers
+- Receive notifications about responding passengers or drivers.
 - Contact drivers and passengers via Telegram.

 ## Features